Tremolo333/ASU-simpy/README.md

 from the workshop №6, in a separate file perform the following and modify the source code
 1) Calculate model warm-up period and take it into account - the amount of time required for the ASU to reach "plateau" - stable in/outflow of patients.

-2) Select the number of replications to run.
+2) Select the number of replications to run to obtain reliable results.

 3) Present the results.